-With its gorgeous flavor and its smooth, honeyed texture, maple syrup is a favorite when it comes to sweetening food like pancakes, porridge and waffles.
+With its rich flavor and smooth, honeyed texture, maple syrup is a favorite for sweetening food like pancakes, porridge, and waffles.

 It is made from the sap of acers—those trees with beautiful, five-point leaves—most commonly sap from the sugar maple, red maple, or black maple.

 After the sap has been collected, it is processed with heat so that most of the water content evaporates, forming a concentrated syrup.

 Because of this, you’d be forgiven for thinking maple syrup never goes off but the truth is, it does indeed have a shelf life.

 How Do I Know My Maple Syrup Has Gone Off?

 The good news: if left unopened, your syrup will keep for an indefinite amount of time.